- June 25, 2025

 - If and when we push the exit button

-Once you’ve determined a trading opportunity that suits your strategy, you put the trade on and let the market do the work.
-You trust that your trading system and rules will help you limit risk and perhaps bank a winning trade.
+After identifying a trading opportunity that aligns with your strategy, you execute the trade and allow the market to work.
+You rely on your trading system and rules to manage risk and potentially secure a profitable trade.

 Winning Trades – Losing Trades – Random Distribution